iaretechnician/b3-plugin-weaponcontrolurt42/README.rst

 Tip
 ^^^

-`!weaponcontrol -sil` and `!weaponcontrol -silencer` are equivalent. only the first 3 letters are checked to recognise the weapon/item
+``!weaponcontrol -sil`` and ``!weaponcontrol -silencer`` are equivalent. only the first 3 letters are checked to recognise the weapon/item.